mxagar/linux_nvidia_egpu/README.md

 ### Step 5: Install Docker with NVIDIA GPU Support

 Containerization is essential for many applications.
-And what about NVIDIA support?
-Follow this recipe to install [dcoker engine](https://www.docker.com/) with NVIDIA support.
+And what about containers with NVIDIA support?
+Follow this recipe to install [docker engine](https://www.docker.com/) with NVIDIA support.

 ```bash
 # Prerequisites